 At ULethbridge, we view residence as much more than accommodations.
 Our team is here to assist in making your stay with us enjoyable and successful.
-Residence alumni tell us that one of the best parts of university was the life-long friendships they made in residence.
+Residence alumni tell us that one of the best parts of university was the life-long friendships they made in residence; just ask some of our Housing staff or myself!
 Our Residence Assistants and the Organization of Residence Students (ORS) make the residence life experience unforgettable.